tranhelen/tranhelen/_posts/2019-03-17-tricksyhobbitses.md

 I'm starting to believe the whole reason behind why hustle culture exists is to avoid thinking about the elephant in the room: we can't really predict the outcome.
 If I let my mind linger on it too long, I start to worry about the team, business, or product and then I hear myself attempting to block the thoughts with work.

 Except, I've been down that path before–I've worked 80+ hours a week and it doesn't produce better outcomes.
 It produces tired founders with sad personal lives.
+We decided we weren't going to become that.

-We had decided we weren't going to become that already.
-But I would be remiss if I didn't acknowledge how long that tunnel seems to be.
+But I would be remiss if I didn't acknowledge how long this tunnel seems to be.